-- Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - Only use R32 when adding refrigerant. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R32 installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Install the piping so that the flare is NOT subjected to mechanical stress. - Protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls (see figure below).
+- · Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - Only use R32 or R410A when adding refrigerant.
+Refer to the outdoor unit specifications for the type of refrigerant to be used. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R32 or R410A installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Install the piping so that the flare is NOT subjected to mechanical stress - Protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls (see figure below).